-- 20. We acknowledge our responsibility for maintaining effective internal control over financial reporting, including the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 21.
-We have fulfilled our responsibility for maintaining effective internal control over financial reporting.
-We have fulfilled our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 22.
-We are responsible for evaluating the effectiveness of internal control over financial reporting based on the criteria established under 31 U.S.C. § 3512 (c), (d) (commonly known as the Federal Managers' Financial Integrity Act) [or other appropriate criteria], and providing our assessment of the effectiveness of internal control over financial reporting as of [date of most recent financial statement presented24], based on our evaluation.
-(This item is optional if the auditor is not opining on internal control.
-Also, if the agency bases its internal control assessment on suitable criteria other than 31 U.S.C. § 3512(c), (d), cite the criteria used (for example, Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO)).) - 23.
-We evaluated the effectiveness of [Entity's] internal control over financial reporting as of September 30, 20X2 [or date of latest audited financial statements], based on the criteria established under 31 U.S.C.
-3512 (c), (d) (commonly known as the Federal Managers' Financial Integrity Act).
+- 20. We acknowledge our responsibility for designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 21.
+We have fulfilled our responsibility for designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 22.
+We are responsible for assessing the effectiveness of internal control over financial reporting based on the criteria established under 31 U.S.C. § 3512 (c), (d) (commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA)) [or other appropriate criteria], providing our assessment of the effectiveness of internal control over financial reporting as of [date of most recent financial statement presented23], based on our assessment, and supporting our assessment about the effectiveness of internal control over financial reporting with sufficient evaluations and documentation.
+[This item is optional if the auditor is not opining on internal control.
+Also, if the agency bases its internal control assessment on suitable criteria other than 31 U.S.C. § 3512(c), (d), cite the criteria used (for example, Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO)).] - 23.
+We assessed the effectiveness of [Entity's] internal control over financial reporting as of September 30, 202[X] [or date of latest audited financial statements], based on the criteria established under FMFIA.
 [Entity's] internal control over financial reporting is a process effected by those charged with governance, management, and other personnel, the objectives of which are to provide reasonable assurance that (1) transactions are properly recorded, processed, and summarized to permit the preparation of financial statements in accordance with U.S. GAAP, and assets are safeguarded against loss from unauthorized acquisition, use, or disposition, and (2) transactions are executed in accordance with provisions of applicable laws, including those governing the use of budget authority; regulations; contracts; and grant agreements noncompliance with which could have a material effect on the financial statements.

-24 If the auditor is opining on internal control, the date must be the date of the opinion.
+23 If the auditor is opining on internal control, the date must be the date of the opinion.
 However, management may choose to include this representation even if the auditor is not opining on internal control.
 If that occurs, the date must be the date of management's assurance statement in accordance with OMB Circular A-123.

 [This item is optional if the auditor is not opining on internal control.
-Also, if the agency bases its internal control assessment on suitable criteria other than 31 U.S.C. § 3512(c), (d), cite the criteria used (for example, COSO's Internal Control - Integrated Framework).]
+Also, if the entity bases its internal control assessment on suitable criteria other than 31 U.S.C. § 3512(c), (d), cite the criteria used (for example, COSO's Internal Control - Integrated Framework).]